-The libsys library requires that some global external data objects be defined for the routines to work properly.
-The data symbols listed in the table below must be provided by the libsys library.
-Pairs of entries in the form name and name label the same object.
+For entries in the following table that are in name - name form, both symbols in each pair represent the same data.
 The underscore synonyms are provided to satisfy the ANSI C standard.
-An ANSI C-conforming application can define its own name symbols, unrelated to the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Third Edition meanings.
-If the application intends those symbols to have the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Third Edition semantics, it must also define the name symbols so that both refer to the same data object.
+If the application references a weak symbol that has E a global synonym, it must define both the weak symbol and the global synonym at the same address.
+An ANSI C-conforming application can define its own name symbols, unrelated to the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition meanings.
+If the application intends those symbols to have the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition semantics, it must also define the name symbols so that both refer to the same data object.